jlanssie/csv-extractor/README.md

 # csv-extractor
-A shell script to extract data from csv-files
+A shell script to extract data from csv-files and create files with the data (per row) from the csv.